jakeprice-me/tech-notes/content/fzf-search-preview.md

 ---
-id: fzf-search-preview
+alias: fzf-search-preview
-uuid: ea329c8e-0e43-4583-920a-5e711c44fdb0
-title: fzf Search on My Notes
+category: cli
+classification: public
 date: 2020-07-01 19:22:31
-modified:
-types: tech-note
-categories: cli
+date_modified: null
+id: 20200701192231
 pinned: false
-tags: [fzf, search, notes]
+tags:
-private: false
-draft: false
+- fzf
+- search
+- notes
+title: fzf Search on My Notes
+type: tech-note
+uuid: ea329c8e-0e43-4583-920a-5e711c44fdb0
 ---

 I've finally found out how you can use `fzf` in a much better way, that allows me to search for strings within files, but also display a preview of that file.